ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Workshop.md

-Has music sheet with the number 8 with missing words.
+Has music sheet with the number 8.
+"message" in the song is bolded
+Stones cut by hand and letters

 Also has a capital E printed into a rock.

-"message" in the song is bolded.